President & Chief Executive Officer

 President, EPCOR Water USA

 As President of EPCOR Water (USA) Inc., an indirect wholly-owned subsidiary of EPCOR Utilities Inc. (EUI), Joe is responsible for water operations in the United States.
-EPCOR Water USA provides water and wastewater services to approximately 180,000 customers in Arizona and New Mexico.
+EPCOR Water USA provides water and wastewater services to over 350,000 people through 202,000 service connections in 22 communities and seven counties across Arizona and New Mexico.

-Joe is also responsible for EPCOR Water USA’s growing investment and presence in the US southwest.
+Joe is also responsible for EPCOR Water USA’s growing investment and presence in the southwestern United States.
 Prior to this assignment, Joe was Senior Vice President, New Business Enterprises with EUI, responsible for EUI water business development across Canada and the U.S. Previous positions with EUI also included senior responsibilities in energy origination and plant development.

 Before re-joining EUI in 2000, Joe was Director of Wholesale and Commercial Markets at Encore Energy Solutions L.P., EPCOR’s joint venture with Engage Energy, providing transitional consulting services in deregulating markets, including Alberta, Ontario, and California.